Dartemiss/DragonEngine/README.md

 - Dragging and Dropping an fbx to the scene will load the model with their textures.

+- Click over an object to selected or click its name on hierarchy.

+- Modify transform from inspector or using Guizmos.

+- Save and Load Scene from GUI tab Scene.

+- Press the play button to active game time and see the main camera perspective

 - Pressing `ESC` will quit the app.

 ## GUI